DSC-SPIDAL/tutorials/content/post/install_ompi.md

     export BUILD OMPI_1101 PATH LD_LIBRARY_PATH
 {{< /highlight >}}
   * The instructions to build OpenMPI depend on the platform.
 Therefore, we highly recommend looking into the `$OMPI_1101/INSTALL` file.
 Platform specific build files are available in `$OMPI_1101/contrib/platform` directory.
   * In general, please specify `--prefix=$BUILD` and `--enable-mpi-java` as arguments to `configure` script.
 If Infiniband is available (highly recommended) specify `--with-verbs=<path-to-verbs-installation>`.
 Usually, the path to verbs installation is `/usr`.
 In summary, the following commands will build OpenMPI for a Linux system.
+Also if you have a multicore machine using `make -j 8` will use 8 cores to build in parallel.
 {{< highlight java >}}
     cd $OMPI_1101
     ./configure --prefix=$BUILD --enable-mpi-java